Overview

 Considerations

-Because each render is composed of many different pieces, there are a number of complications to consider.
+Because each render is composed of many different pieces, there were a number of complications to consider.

 Making the queue easy to scan

-The first improvement was to make it easy to see the status of each node at a glance.
+The first step was to think about ways to make it easier to see the status of each node at a glance.

 Simple color-coding goes a long way.
 Dark green nodes are complete with no problems, light green nodes are in progress with no problems, red nodes have at least one error, and gray nodes are patiently waiting for their turn.